-Notes:
+Notes.

-If the student does not complete the process of removing the incomplete provisional grade, it will automatically be converted to the earned grade provided by the professor.
-A second request for an incomplete for the same course will not be authorized.

-If the student does not agree with the final grade received, he/she can request a review.
-Refer to the Change of Grades process.
-Special situations will be referred for evaluation to the Vice President for Academic Affairs Office with the corresponding evidence.

-In the case of students in the nursing program, it will be referred to the Vice President of Nursing Programs Office, and in the case of technical programs, it will be referred to the Vice President of Academic Affairs Office - Technical Programs Division.
+If the student fails to comply with the incomplete removal process within the time set, the Registrar's Office will award the provisional grade given by the professor in the incomplete application as the final grade.
+A second request for incomplete will not be authorized for the same course.
+If the student disagrees with the final grade received, they may request a review.
+Refer to the Grades Changes process.
+Special situations will be referred to the Office of the Vice Presidency of Academic Affairs with their due evidence for the corresponding evaluation.
+Students in the Nursing Program will be referred to the Office of the Vice Presidency of Nursing Programs.
+Students in Technical Programs will be directed to the Office of the Vice Presidency of Academic Affairs of the IBC Technical Division.